krigjo25/Databases/HospitalManagementSystem/Design/Billing.md

 **Triggers**

-    #   After overdue, trigger an insert into credited table
+After overdue, trigger an insert into credited table eif the billing is overdue<br>

-**Events**
+else trigger an insert into paidBillings table **Events**

     #   When the invoice is overdue, trigger a new date,